 1) Protection from radiation therapy

-It is well-known that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.
+It is thought that DIM has protective effects against cancer, but this study shows there is also hope for using it as a shield to protect healthy tissues during cancer treatment in the future.

 2) Cancer prevention

-Another cancer-fighting compound found in cabbage is sulforaphane.
-Research over the past 30 years has consistently shown that consuming cruciferous vegetables has been associated with a lower risk of cancer.
+Another potential cancer-fighting compound found in cabbage is sulforaphane.
+Research over the past 30 years has consistently shown that consuming cruciferous vegetables is associated with a lower risk of cancer.

 Researchers have discovered that sulforaphane has the power to inhibit the harmful enzyme histone deacetylase (HDAC), known to be involved in the progression of cancer cells.
 The ability to stop HDAC enzymes could make sulforaphane-containing foods a potentially powerful part of cancer treatment.

-Red cabbage contains the powerful antioxidant anthocyanin, the same compound that gives other red and purple-hued fruits and vegetables their vibrant colors.
+Red cabbage contains the powerful antioxidant anthocyanin, the same compound that gives other red and purple fruits and vegetables their vibrant colors.

 3) Heart health

-A recent report in the American Journal of Clinical Nutrition associated the intake of flavonoid-rich foods with a lower risk of death from cardiovascular disease and stated that even small amounts of flavonoid-rich foods may be beneficial.
-The high polyphenol content in cabbage may also reduce the risk of cardiovascular disease by preventing platelet buildup and reducing blood pressure.
+A recent report in the American Journal of Clinical Nutrition associated the intake of flavonoid-rich foods with a lower risk of death from cardiovascular disease and stated that even small amounts of flavonoid-rich foods might be beneficial.
+The high polyphenol content in cabbage might also reduce the risk of cardiovascular disease by preventing platelet buildup and reducing blood pressure.